BlocProtocol/BLOC-wiki/docs/Frequently-Asked-Questions.md

 * In zedwallet, type `export_keys`, and save the view and spend key somewhere safe in case something goes wrong, if you haven't already.

-*  Then, close and reopen zedwallet and TurtleCoind.
+*  Then, close and reopen zedwallet and BLOCd.
 *  Type `reset` in zedwallet after reopening your wallet file.
 *  It should start resetting your wallet, but the progress might not be immediately obvious - wait a while, and it should start counting up the blocks and printing out your transactions as it gets to them.